 - Develop community capability and skills through new training opportunities in areas such as business, hospitality, tourism and environmental and cultural management.

 - Greater community participation in education and training enabled through the facility’s accessible design.

 Expected cultural and environmental benefits

-- Increased exchange and sharing of knowledge about Quandamooka culture, heritage and environmental management, as well as the island’s unique natural environment through linking the facility with the Minjerribah Cultural Centre.
+- Increased exchange and sharing of knowledge about Quandamooka culture, heritage and environmental management, and the island’s unique natural environment.

 Project achievements to date

-- Internal workshops with current facility users to discuss priorities for potential use
+- Workshops undertaken with current facility users to discuss priorities for potential future use.

 Project next steps

 - Refine plans and develop tender documents for the first stage of construction.

 - Meet ongoing project reporting requirements and milestones.